-It's always been true that recognizing and rewarding employees for their contributions results in better performance and less employee churn, but now that millennials are flooding the workplace thee levers have become more important than ever.
+It's always been true that recognizing and rewarding employees for their contributions results in better performance and less employee churn, but now that millennials are flooding the workplace the levers have become more important than ever.
 Younger workers are often the ones with the most desirable skill-set, but in return for their services they expect employers to be appreciative of their efforts.
 Investopedia lays out the basic facts for managers: One-third of every U.S. worker belongs to this generation, along with half of all new immigrants who come here.
 The article goes on to advise, "This drastic shift in the workforce requires companies to change how they manage and reward talent.
 The policies and incentives that worked for past generations are no longer effective, and companies that fail to adapt may find themselves facing a shortage of talented and motivated workers."

-What kind of rewards should you offer?
+What kind of employee rewards should you offer?

-Once you've made the decision to establish a formal system for recognizing and rewarding your workers, the next step is to figure out what kind of rewards will most effectively motivate and delight your employees.
+Once you've made the decision to establish a formal system for recognizing and rewarding your workers, the next step is to figure out what kind of employee rewards will most effectively motivate and delight your employees.
 Here's a quick review of the benefits and perks that are recommended by employee recognition best practices:

 Especially for the growing population of millennial employees, a social recognition platform should be your first focus.
 This popular type of HR technology is perfectly suited for workers who have come of age in the era of Facebook, Twitter, Snapchat, Instagram and so on.
 They're accustomed to immediate feedback, "likes," status updates and more, and if they're praised, they want to be able to share the event with friends.
-You'll build loyalty among this group of workers with shareable social acknowledgements because these rewards are magnified when posted on personal and professional networks.
+You'll build loyalty among this group of workers with shareable social acknowledgements because these employee rewards are magnified when posted on personal and professional networks.

 Career coaching and professional development